Tadeas155/Digital-electronics2/Labs/06 - LCD/README.md

 ### LCD display module

 1. In your words, describe what ASCII table is.
    * ASCII character table, including descriptions of the first 32 characters.
-ASCII was originally designed for use with teletypes, and so the descriptions are somewhat obscure and their use is frequently not as intended.

 2. (Hand-drawn) picture of time signals between ATmega328P and LCD keypad shield (HD44780 driver) when transmitting three character data `De2`.

    ![your figure]()